trek-view/gopro-metadata/max/README.md

 When shooting GoPro videos on the MAX, the camera will also create .LRV and .THM files.

 LRV files are low-resolution video files used by GoPros as video previews.
 THM files are JPG thumbnails used by GoPros as photo previews.
 Both are used by the GoPro mobile apps.
-You can safely delete both filetypes—they'll be regenerated from the original MP4 or image file if needed.
+You can safely delete both filetypes — they'll be regenerated from the original MP4 or image file if needed.

 ## Metadata samples